messagic/messagic-js/README.md

 # messagic-js
-JavaScript implementation of Messagic, a high level API for reliable message passing
+JavaScript implementation of Messagic, a high level API for asynchronous message passing